jalooc/jsonresume-theme-smart/README.md

 2. Since this is a [JSON Resume](http://jsonresume.org/) theme, proceed according to their's instructions:
     1. In the main directory, create a JSON file with you resume data in accordance with the [_resume schema_](https://github.com/jsonresume/resume-schema/blob/master/schema.json).
 You can also add a `photo.jpg`.
     2. Install the _JSON Resume_ tool by running `npm install -g resume-cli`.
-    3. Run `resume serve` to see the output in a browser or `resume export resume.html` / `resume export resume.pdf` to generate the resume document.
+    3. Run `resume serve` to see the output in a browser or `resume export resume.html --theme smart` / `resume export resume.pdf --theme smart` to generate the resume document.
 You can also publish your resume by following the instructions on the [official website](http://jsonresume.org/getting-started/).

 ## Development